-Supplier selection and management can quickly devolve into a hellish free for all if a few key principles aren’t adhered to closely at all times.
+Supplier selection and supplier relationship management can quickly devolve into a hellish free for all if a few key principles aren’t adhered to closely at all times.

 If you follow the tips below, you will start to appreciate the Supplier Agreement Management Process, learn how to make contributions to Supplier Selection and Management activities and also, increase the probability of taking delivery of the supplied software on time and in budget.